mensah-j/portfolio/posts/the-snake-morphism-and-long-exact-sequences/post.md

 ---
 title: "The Snake Morphism and Long Exact Sequences"
 date: 2024-11-17
-length: "30 min"
+length: "∼2000 words"
 ---

 The snake lemma is a fundamental tool of homological algebra which is primarily used in the construction of the homology long exact sequence.
 It's proof, like many others in homological algebra, amounts to a diagram chase<!--more-->.
 Although simple, the act of diagram chasing does not immediately give insight into why the snake lemma must be true.
-In this post, we aim to make the Snake Lemma more apparent and clarify its application to the long exact sequence.
+In this post, we aim to make the snake lemma more apparent and clarify its application to the long exact sequence.

 ## Preliminaries